CMPUT414W15TeamF/CMPUT414-Skinning/README.md

 # CMPUT414-Skinning

-This is the group project of Skinning topic in the course of CMPUT414
+This is group F's project on Skinning for the course of CMPUT414 Winter 2015.

+## Table of Content

 ## Pinocchio Code